 - Foster Care transition toolkit – extensive 66 page PDF with a complete transition plan.

-- Support students in foster care – a description of the type of individualized support that foster children need to be successful in school.
+- Support students in foster care – a description of the type of individualized support that children in foster care need to be successful in school.

 - Earlier foster care – summary of a 2000 Standard study on the value of matching children with foster families earlier in life